cyanomiko/dcnnt-py/doc/plugins.md

   * *glob* - UNIX glob of files that will be visible for device
   * *name* - visible name of directory `null` replaced with name from *path* option
   * *deep* - how many levels of subdirectories are visible for device, integer from 1 to 1024
+* *shared_dirs_external* - external lists of shared directories - easy way to share many directories, options:
+  * *path* - path to list of shared directories, list is a text file contains one path in line, env vars substitution performs automatically
+  * *glob* - UNIX glob of files that will be visible for device, will be applied for each directory in list
+  * *deep* - recursion deep for subdirectories, will be applied for each directory in list

 Example `file.conf.json`: